jtf-1/FUN-MAP_NTTR/readme.md

 Two activation options are available for each Active Target; Activate or Active with SAM.
 Activated targets will engage with firearms, AAA.
 If the SAM option is selected, SAM and MANPAD assets at or IVO the target will also engage.

-Missile Trainer will be active while inside the Range.

 ELECTRONIC COMBAT SIMULATION RANGE
 ==================================